 Sing, dance, and clap your hands with Chicago’s beloved Mr. Singer as he performs original songs while the wee ones, ages 6 and younger, dance and sing along.
 This free, joyful jamboree features animal songs and dances, and every show features a “kids’ choice” and a “grown-ups’ choice” so you can request your favorite sing-along song.

 From sorting pinecones to digging in smooth seeds, children ages 1–5 will explore the sights, smells, and textures that nature has to offer during this free, open-ended experience.
-They will take in a tall tale at story time, get messy at the process art station, and sift and scoop at the sensory bin.
+Take in a tall tale at story time, get messy at the process art station, sift and scoop at the sensory bin, or make music.

 All ages are invited to join zoo volunteers and staff from the Green City Market to plant, weed, compost, and harvest—establishing a deeper connection to the resources that sustain humanity.
 The free, seasonal green-thumb fun includes planting tomatoes, pulling weeds, thinning carrots, harvesting green beans, and digging purple potatoes.

 Wildlife face many daunting challenges—some global, like planet-wide climate change, and some that affect individuals, like an animal ingesting plastic—but now is not the time to despair.
 None of these problems are too big for us to come together and solve.